andrea-dimarco/raspberry-supplicant-802-1x/README.md

-# raspberry-supplicant-802-1x
+# Raspberry Pi Supplicant for 802.1x (2024)
-App to turn a Raspberry Pi into a supplicant for IEEE 802.1x protocol.
+Work in progress...